 You can read more about me from my About Me page.
 At my blog, By 50 Journey, I share our plan to become financially independent and money saving tips.
 I also share our annual net worth reports in real numbers on my blog.
 You’ll get a glimpse of our lives, finances, and my life and money lessons learned.

-Thanks again to Mrs. 50 from By 50 Journey for being willing to share her family’s story.
+Thanks again to Mrs. 50 from By 50 Journey for being willing to share her family’s story about tacking six-figure debt in a new country.
 If you are a debt free family and would like to share your story please reach out to us as we’d love to hear from you.
 Thanks for reading!